abelardojarab/emacs-config/.emacs.d/flycheck/doc/languages.rst

 .. supported-language:: Lua

-   Flycheck checks Lua with `luacheck`, falling back to `lua`.
+   Flycheck checks Lua with `lua-luacheck`, falling back to `lua`.

-   .. syntax-checker:: luacheck
+   .. syntax-checker:: lua-luacheck

       Check syntax and lint with Luacheck_.